Illinois Compiled Statutes

 a period of hospital inpatient care.

 (5) Physician, advanced practice nurse, and physician

 The Department shall consult

-with the Maternal and Child Health Advisory Board created under the Illinois Family Case Management Act regarding the
+with the Maternal and Child Health Advisory Board under the Advisory Board for the Maternal and Child Health Block Grant Programs Act regarding the

 implementation of this program.
 In addition, the Board shall advise the

 Department on the coordination of services provided under this program with